lucasfutch/Arduino-Robot/REPORT.md

 ### Attitude Heading Reference Systems (AHRS)
 In order to control rover, we wanted to use an on-board IMU+Magnetonometer to create an AHRS to assist in navigation.
 We believed that this, alongside the machine vision tracking system to yield the best results.
 We hoped to combine the data using a Kalman Filter.

  AHRS algorithms are extremely complex.
 In order to speed up development, a [library](http://x-io.co.uk/open-source-imu-and-ahrs-algorithms/) by Sebastian Madgwick was used.
 The Matlab implementation offered the quickest path to testing.
 In order to assist visualization, GUI was written in matlab to show orientation in space based on the AHRS calculations.
-The GIF below shows how the GUI works, using test data provided by Madgwick:
+The GIF below shows how the GUI works, using test data provided by Madgwick.
+The bottom plot show the euler angles over time:

 ![AHRS_GUI](images/AHRS_matlab.gif)